2,5-Diphenyloxazole

 2,5-Diphenyloxazole (PPO) is an organic scintillator.
 It is used as a wavelength shifter (also called a "primary shifter" or "fluor"), which means that it converts shorter wavelength light to longer wavelength light.
 Its output spectrum peaks at 385 nm, which is in the range of UV light.

+PPO was used as the scintillator in the Borexino solar neutrino experiment, which led to precision spectroscopy of Solar neutrinos, as well as the discovery of geoneutrinos.